logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create_external.md

     external_fg.insert(df)
     ```

 The `insert()` method takes a DataFrame as parameter and writes it _only_ to the online feature store.
-Users can select which subset of the feature group data they want to make available on the online feautre store by using the [query APIs](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/query_api/).
+Users can select which subset of the feature group data they want to make available on the online feature store by using the [query APIs](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/query_api/).

 ### Limitations